howerj/httpc/readme.md

 Known issues include:

-* A line in the HTTP header must be smaller than 512 bytes in size (with the default configuration) otherwise the parsing the header will fail.
+* A line in the HTTP header must be smaller than 512 bytes in size (with the default configuration) otherwise parsing the header will fail.
 * The project is currently in alpha, there are likely to be many problems and things not implemented.